mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 [![](assets/images/reservation-payment-states.png)](assets/images/reservation-payment-states.png)

+A payment in the *Initiated* or *IssuedToUser* state can also be cancelled by MobilePay if it has been inactive for too long or an error occurs while reserving the payment amount on the user's card or account.
+If a payment is cancelled by MobilePay the state transitions to *CancelledByMobilePay*.

 ### <a name="reservation_prepare"></a>Reservation Payment Flow Using Prepare-Ready

 The sequence diagram below shows a sunshine scenario for a reservation payment flow using the prepared-ready functionality.